MahmoudAbuHassan/64kitchen/README.md

 # 64kitchen
-This project will serve as a theme to a Food Delivery Online Business which will be used by 64kitchen.qa
+This project will serve as a WordPress theme to a Food Delivery Online Business which will be used by 64kitchen.qa